 About Central Arkansas Rescue Effort for Animals

-CARE does not have a physical animal shelter.
+CARE does not have a physical animal shelter, and operates out of our office in Little Rock's Heights neighborhood.
 We use this website as a virtual shelter so you can view the available pets for adoption and submit your Online Adoption Application.
 To date, the rescue/adoption effort has saved 3,300 animals (as of January 14, 2014) -- once homeless or unwanted, these pets are placed into loving homes.
 Also because we have no shelter, CARE relies upon volunteers to "foster" adoptable pets until permanent homes are found.
 In December, 2011, CARE found a way to expand its rescue/adoption effort by partnering with the Arkansas Department of Correction's Arkansas Paws In Prison program, which places adoptable CARE dogs temporarily into state prisons for housing, socialization, and training by professionally-supervised inmate trainers -- this remarkable program is a win-win for CARE and the Department, for the dogs and the inmates!
 Bottom-line: the number of adoptable pets that CARE can accept into its rescue/adoption effort at any time is determined by the number of available spaces for them, either in volunteer foster homes or the Paws in Prison program.

 Our spay/neuter effort has helped approximately 10,000 pets!
 CARE's "Paws In the Clinic" offer low-cost sterilization surgery for cats and dogs who are owned by qualifying low-income families.
 For person who do not qualify for the clinic, vouchers are available for use in obtaining discounted spay/neuter services at designated veterinary clinics.